Mufalta/SQL-Data-Analytics-Project/README.md

 ## Magnitude Analysis

-This section quantifies data and group results by specific dimensions for understanding data distribution across categories.
+This section quantifies data and group results by specific dimensions for understanding data distribution.
 ``` sql
 -- Find total customers by countries
 SELECT